vicchig/StudentAgenda/d2/README.md

 ### Android Device Installation Instructions:
 1) On your Android Device, download the APK from the provided Google Drive link

-2) In your files, an installation dialogue will appear.
+2) In your files, find the APK and open it.
+An installation dialogue will appear.
 After the installation completes, the application will be available to use.
 Open it and sign in.

 #### Running the app